What is dystonia and what does it feel like?

 Similarly, I often hear people say it feels like the affected body part(s) is in a vice, they are being squeezed by a snake, their head feels like it is being pulled off or is the weight of a bowling ball, and/or their muscles pull, turn, and twist uncontrollably.
 While most of us with dystonia understand what all of this is like because we experience it, it makes little sense to someone without dystonia.
 In order for them to better understand, we must use specific, tangible things they have also experienced so they can relate.
 Or, be creative and have them do things that mimic what you feel.
 Please see my video for some ideas.

 While this video does not describe all the many different ways dystonia feels, I hope it is a good representation of what the vast majority experiences.
 Clearly, dystonia is not a fun disorder to live with by any stretch of the imagination.
 Take one of the examples I give about a charley horse.
-Imagine what your life would be like if you had a charley horse that never went away.
+Imagine what your life would be like if you had a charley horse (painful cramp in the hamstring of the leg) that never went away.
 It is almost unfathomable, but this is what dystonia feels like for so many of us.
 Is it any wonder some of us may not be the same person we were before dystonia entered our lives?
 Chronic pain can change everything, which has forced us to adopt coping mechanisms that don’t necessarily reflect our real level of discomfort.

 Sometimes we hear others say, “You just need to push yourself more.”
 It may be hard to read how we feel on our face or in our body language, but we push ourselves all the time; sometimes too much and we pay for it later with worse symptoms.
 Finding balance is one of our greatest challenges.
 Some days we do nothing but push just to get through the day.
 Sometimes it took every ounce of will power to get out of bed to just eat breakfast, and that was all I could do all day.
 A far cry from the life I lived prior to dystonia!